statengeneraal/laws-markdown/verdrag/european/agreement/concerning/the/work/of/crews/of/vehicles/engaged/in/etc/BWBV0004455/README.md

 approval mark for the model of the sheet,

-approval mrk for the type or types of control devices in which the sheet may be used,
+approval mark for the type or types of control devices in which the sheet may be used,

 upper limit of the speed measurement range, printed in kilometres per hour.By way of minimal additional requirements, each sheet must bear, in printed form a time-scale graduated in such a way that the time may be read directly at intervals of 15 minutes while each 5-minute interval may be termined without difficulty.
 ###D. FREE SPACE FOR HAND-WRITTEN INSERTIONS